stevensacks/redux/docs/FAQ.md

 The `connect` function takes two primary arguments, both optional.
 The first, `mapStateToProps`, is a function you provide to pull data from the store when it changes, and pass those values as props to your component.
 The second, `mapDispatchToProps`, is a function you provide to make use of the store's `dispatch` function, usually by creating pre-bound versions of action creators that will automatically dispatch their actions as soon as they are called.

 If you do not provide your own `mapDispatchToProps` function when calling `connect`, React-Redux will provide a default version, which simply returns the `dispatch` function as a prop.
 That means that if you _do_ provide your own function, `dispatch` is _not_ automatically provided.
 If you still want it available as a prop, you need to explicitly return it yourself in your `mapDispatchToProps` implementation.

+### Should I only connect my top component, or can I connect multiple components in my tree?

 #### Further information